Hanung Bramantyo: Themes

 Bramantyo's early works were romantic comedies.
-His more recent films have been noted as dealing with religion's role in a modern world.
+His more recent films have been noted as dealing with religion's role in the modern world.
 In an interview with the Jakarta Globe, Bramantyo stated that he would prefer to be known as a director who "fights against stupidity and ignorance", and does not feel that he is a religious filmmaker.

 Evi Mariani of The Jakarta Post notes that Bramantyo's films have been on both sides of the political spectrum, with his right-wing films more commercially successful.
 Bramantyo himself has said that he is "intrigued" with leftist ideology.
 In 2006, The Jakarta Post reported that he was working on a script based on Umar Kayam's short story Bawuk, which deals with the love between a Javanese woman and her leftist husband.

 Controversy

 Several of Bramantyo's films have stirred controversy for how they deal with religion.
 Ayat-Ayat Cinta received criticism for having one of the main characters, Maria, convert from Christianity to Islam.
 Perempuan Berkalung Sorban was criticized by Muslim clerics, while the nomination of Sang Pencerah for best film at the Indonesian Film Festival also drew controversy, being disqualified as not fulfilling the criteria without further comment. ? received criticism from several religious groups, including the Islamic Defenders Front (Front Pembela Islam), Indonesian Ulema Council (Majelis Ulama Indonesia) and Banser (part of Nahdlatul Ulama) for its themes of pluralism and depictions of terrorism.
 However, Pengejar Angin received criticism as being overly promotional and commercialized.

 Bramantyo tends to downplay controversy.
 In response to the criticism over ?, he initially tweeted that the protests were free promotion; later cutting several scenes under increased pressure.
 Later that year, he responded to criticism of Pengejar Angin by stating that the additional funding allowed him to tell a "local story" with a high quality film.